 Plus, plain text emails are great for outbound use — they look more like a personal business letter or friendly note and less like a marketing blast sent to thousands of subscribers.

-With the ability to schedule emails comes great power — wield it like a human, not a machine!
-Real people don’t sit at the computer and send out an email every ten seconds for eight hours straight.
+With the ability to schedule your messages comes great power, so consider sending emails like a human, not a machine.
 Any outbound automation should be throttled to send like a person in batched intervals.
-Day-to-day growth should be scaled gradually, not spike dramatically.
+Email frequency should be scaled gradually, not spike dramatically.